Unboxed-Software/solana-course/content/program-state-management.md

 ### 8. Update account data

 Now that we’ve created a new account, we are ready to update the data field of the new account using the format of the `MovieAccountState` struct from our `state.rs` file.
-We first deserialize the the account data from `pda_account` using `try_from_slice_unchecked`, then set the values of each field.
+We first deserialize the account data from `pda_account` using `try_from_slice_unchecked`, then set the values of each field.

 ```rust
 msg!("unpacking state account");